elastic/observability-docs/docs/en/ingest-management/fleet/api-generated/README.md

 The process described here is a Fleet-specific instance of the process described for generating Kibana OpenAPI documentation in general.
 Refer to the Kibana OpenAPI [readme file](https://github.com/elastic/kibana/tree/main/docs/api-generated) for details.

-Open API specifications (OAS) exist in JSON for the Fleet, though they are experimental and may be incomplete or change later.
+Open API specifications (OAS) exist in JSON for Fleet, though they are experimental and may be incomplete or change later.

 A preview of the API specifications can be added to the Fleet and Elastic Agent Guide by using the following process: